-Date of Management's Review - Management has evaluated events and transactions occurring subsequent to the statement of financial position date of December 31, 2023, for items that should potentially be recognized or disclosed in the financial statements.
-The evaluation was conducted through the date of the independent auditors' report, which is the date these financial statements were available to be issued.
+Date of Management's Review - Management has evaluated events and transactions occurring subsequent to the statement of financial position date of December 31, 2024, for items that should potentially be recognized or disclosed in the financial statements.
+The evaluation was conducted through April 3, 2025, which is the date these financial statements were available to be issued.